How to get from Gitega to Rutana

 The journey across Burundi continues.
 On the road less travelled from Gitega to Rutana.

 OK, I need to fill you in.
 I have recently visited and blogged about the Source of the Nile in Jinja, Uganda.
-Next on my bucket list was to try and visit the Southernmost Source of the Nile The Source du Nil here in Burundi, high in the hills in Bururi Province.
+Next on my bucket list was to try and visit the Southernmost Source of the Nile, here in Burundi, high in the hills in Bururi Province.

-So my idea, was to get to a town with a hotel, as close as possible, so I could visit the Source du Nil without the need to contact a tour agency and pay a ridiculous amount of money.
+So my idea was to get to a town with a hotel, as close as possible, so I could visit the Source du Nil without needing to pay a ridiculous amount of money.

 The trick is to find out where the buses depart from.
 It might not be so obvious.
 And then go there yourself and ask.
 I’d already succeeded in travelling from Bujumbura to Gitega.